LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 Before you report a bug, [try the latest release](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss#installation-and-upgrade).
 If the issue still exists, provide the error trace, OS and Python version and explain how to reproduce the error.
 A demo script is appreciated.

-If you dont find an issue related to your topic, please open a new [issue](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/issues)!
+If you don't find an issue related to your topic, please open a new [issue](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/issues)!

 [Report a security bug!](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/security/policy)